DOB/DOD: September 4, 1917 (Norwalk, CT) – February 21, 1945; 27 years old

 HOLD MILITARY RITES FOR PFC E.N.
 WILSON

-Funeral services for PFC Edward N. Wilson, who died at the Station Hospital, Camp Gordon, George on February 21 following injuries sustained in a maneuvring accident, were largely attended this morning at 8:30 in the Collins Funeral Home, 92 East Avenue, and at 9 o’clock at St. Thoma the Apostle Church where a solemn requiem mass was said with Rev. Francis Fenton as celebrant, Rev. Joseph McCarthy, deacon, and Rev. Henry Flanagan, sub-deacon.
-At the offertory, Miss Mary Heaphy sang “O Meritum Passiounus”, at the conclusion of the mass, “America:”, and at the recessional, “Taps” The bearers were Fred Pote, Glen Peck, Salvatore Mola, William Drenswoky, Ernest Kosmecki, and Earl Brundage.
+Funeral services for PFC Edward N. Wilson, who died at the Station Hospital, Camp Gordon [Fort Eisenhower as of 2023], Georgia on February 21 following injuries sustained in a maneuvering accident, were largely attended this morning at 8:30 in the Collins Funeral Home, 92 East Avenue, and at 9 o’clock at St. Thoma the Apostle Church where a solemn requiem mass was said with Rev. Francis Fenton as celebrant, Rev. Joseph McCarthy, deacon, and Rev. Henry Flanagan, sub-deacon.
+At the offertory, Miss Mary Heaphy sang “O Meritum Passiounus,” at the conclusion of the mass, “America,” and at the recessional, “Taps.”
+The bearers were Fred Pote, Glen Peck, Salvatore Mola, William Drenswoky, Ernest Kosmecki, and Earl Brundage.
 The Firing Squad from the Connecticut State Guard was in charge of Corporal Harold O’Donnell, who was Privates White, Nelson, Hertz, Hughes, Whittimore, and O’Reilly.
 The buglers were Harold Havens of the American Legion and Angelo Sagfferi of the Connecticut State Guard.
-Interment took place in Riverside Cemetery where committal services were conducted by Father Flanagan.
+Interment took place in Riverside Cemetery, where committal services were conducted by Father Flanagan.

 END